-The following resources were recommended by members of the LGBTQ+ Community, but because we cannot guarantee that everyone will have the same experience, further feedback on their services would be appreciated.
-To provide feedback or add a resource to this list, please call or email Cami Armijo-Grover, Education Director at Bridgercare, at (406) 587-0681 ext.
-113 or email@example.com.
-As this list is continually updated as new services are identified and added, please check Bridgercare.org/lgbtqia-resources for the most recent version of this list.
+The following resources were recommended by members of the LGBTQ+ Community, but because we cannot guarantee that everyone will have the same experience further feedback on their services would be appreciated.
+To provide feedback or add a resource to this list, please call or email Cami Armijo-Grover, Community Outreach Specialist at Bridgercare, at (406) 587-0681 ext.
+113 or firstname.lastname@example.org.

 Katherine Mistretta at Bozeman Creek Family Health